 What Not To Do

-There are several things you shouldn’t do when your cat sprays in the house:
+There are several things you shouldn’t do when your Maine Coon sprays in the house:

-Your cat will not make the connection between you shouting and it urine marking.
-You are more likely to scare it, raise its anxiety levels and make it spray urine even more.
+Your cat will not make the connection between your shouting and its urine marking.
+You are more likely to scare it, raise its anxiety levels, and make it spray urine even more.

-It is never acceptable to smack a cat (or any animal).
+It is never acceptable to smack a Maine Coon (or any animal).
 For a start, you could injure it.
 You could also provoke it to bite or scratch you in retaliation.
 Again a cat won’t understand why you’ve hurt it but it may well spray all the more.

 Don’t Rub Your Cat’s Nose In It